-The final period of the day was another tutorial in which the student could choose his own study materials.
+The final period of the day was another tutorial in which the student could choose his study materials.
 I remember having this class with a young female instructor and choosing to read editorials and other news items from Taiwan newspapers.
 After reading the news articles, we would discuss them in Chinese.
-A lot of new useful vocabulary was really learned in this class.
+A lot of new useful vocabulary was learned in this class.

 Assessment of Language Skills

 Every three months our listening, speaking, and reading skills were assessed by the school director and the dreaded chief instructor.
 Listening and speaking skills were assessed through a lengthy interview with the chief instructor witnessed by the school director.
-Everyone knew that in order to upgrade listening and speaking skills it was necessary to be able to answer opinion questions related to current news events.
+Everyone knew that to upgrade listening and speaking skills it was necessary to be able to answer opinion questions related to current news events.
 Bearing this in mind, I prepped myself on such issues as the Cold War, Nicaragua, the Iraq-Iran War, and President Reagan's Star Wars Initiative in my school tutorial sessions.
 When the assessment interview date came, I was able to perform quite well and was given a more advanced minimum professional proficiency.
 The reading proficiency assessment tests were less stressful.
 Practice in reading editorials helped me to increase my reading proficiency to that of a more advanced minimum professional proficiency.